ASaiM/hmp_mock_tests/doc/report/report.md

 # Conclusion

-With ASaiM workflow, raw sequences from a metagenomic dataset are rapidly analyzed (in few hours in a standard computer).
-It makes it a powerful tools.
-Moreover, based on Galaxy, ASaiM workflow posseses all Galaxy's strength: accessibility, reproducibility and also modularity.
-The numerous results can also be accessed during workflow execution.
+With ASaiM framework, raw sequences from a metagenomic dataset are fast analyzed (in few hours in a standard computer).
+Moreover, based on Galaxy, ASaiM framework posseses all Galaxy's strength: accessibility, reproducibility and also modularity.
+Numerous intermediary results can also be accessed during whole workflow execution.

-Taxonomic analysis is complete and accurate with *MetaPhlAn2*.
-From the expected taxonomy of both samples, few clades are not found or unexpected.
-The lowest accurate taxonomic level (species) is more precise than the one obtained with *EBI metagenomics*.
-With *HUMAnN2* results combined to *MetaPhlan2* results and GO slim term grouping, functional analyses are complete: precise functional assignations, broad overview of metabolic profile of studied microbial community and relation with observed community structure.

-Many post-treatments are also possible in ASaiM Galaxy instance.
-For example, most of graphic representations and most statistical analyses of this report are done inside ASaiM Galaxy instance with [available dedicated workflows]().
+Taxonomic analysis using *MetaPhlAn2* gives a great insight on community structure wtih complete, accurate and statistically supported information.
+With *HUMAnN2* results and post-treatments on functional results, we get a broad overview of metabolic profile of studied microbial community.
+Furthermore, this metabolic profile is related to community structure to get information such as which species is involved in which metabolic function.
+This relation between function and taxonomy is really specific to ASaiM and not found in solutions like *EBI metagenomics*.

-ASaiM Galaxy instance with its workflows and tools is a then powerful framework to analyze shotgun raw sequence data from microbiota.
+ASaiM framework based on Galaxy, numerous tools and workflows is a then powerful framework to analyze microbiota from shotgun raw sequence data.

 # References